stvogt/kudi/README.md

 1. From an existing IRC or relaxed scan output file.

-Use the make_sp script  to create the input_sp.dat file that can be run with the electronic structure package (e.g. Orca or Gaussian).
-To list the different options run (python make_sp_g09.py -h).
-This will create an input file that that contains the lines:
+Use the **make_sp** script  to create the input_sp.dat file that can be run with the electronic structure package (e.g. Orca or
+Gaussian).
+To list the different options run (**python make_sp_g09.py -h**).
+This will create an input file of single point computations for each reaction coordinate structure.
+This file  contains the lines:

 "Single Point computation for reaction coordinate: "